-The fourth annual conference for those interested in organic grain production in the Upper Midwest featured expert farmers, researchers and industry representatives sharing their knowledge, along with ample opportunity for networking and discussion.
-Fifteen workshops highlighting issues important to organic grain farmers were offered.
-This year there was a special focus on organic no-till and reduced tillage systems.
-Over 25 businesses provided educational tables and conversation about products and services useful for organic grain operations.
-An information-filled conference resource book came with the registration fee.
+The fifth annual conference for those interested in organic grain production in the Upper Midwest will feature 25+ expert farmers, researchers and industry representatives sharing their knowledge, along with ample opportunity for networking and discussion.
+Workshops and discussion will highlight issues important to organic grain farmers.
+Over 25 businesses will provide educational tables and conversation about products and services useful for organic grain operations.
+An information-filled conference resource book will be included with the registration fee.

-Businesses interested in sponsoring the conference can find information here 2019 Sponsor Packet.
+Businesses interested in sponsoring the conference can find information here Sponsor OGRAIN 2020 conference.

 This conference was made possible by a grant from the USDA Beginning Farmer and Rancher Development Program.
 OGRAIN is a collaborative effort of the UW-Madison/UWEX Organic and Sustainable Cropping Systems lab, UW-Madison Center for Integrated Agricultural Systems (CIAS), Farm and Industry Short Course (FISC), and Midwest Organic and Sustainable Education Service (MOSES).